Praying When Your Back's Against the Wall

 After our meager supper, I sat near the window, quietly leafing through my Bible in the dim light.
 Tears streamed from my eyes.
 I began to wonder whether we were really called by God into this ministry.
 I felt discouraged, like giving up -- but then I experienced a profound thought.
 Give up for what else?
 What alternative do I have?
 Who else but God do I have to turn to?

 Just then my eyes fell upon a scripture passage -- one that I had often preached from.
 "The effective, fervent prayer of a righteous man avails much" (James 5:16).
-My heart melted as I was reminded of Gods faithfulness to hear the earnest, impassioned prayers of His children.
-I realized it wasnt time to be discouraged or to give up.
-When all else fails, its just time to pray... effectually and fervently.
-We had nowhere else to turn but to God, and had no other choice but to pray until His help would somehow come.
+My heart was refreshed as I was reminded of God’s faithfulness to hear the earnest, impassioned prayers of His children.
+I realized it wasn’t time to be discouraged or to give up.
+When get tough and discouraging, it’s just time to pray with greater passion and determination... effectually and fervently!
+We had nowhere else to turn but to God, and had no other choice but to trust Him and pray until His help came somehow.
 And surely God would see us through this crisis.
 After all, the scripture says that David never saw the righteous forsaken or begging bread (Psa.
 37:25), and the Apostle Paul wrote that God promised to meet all our needs (Phil 4:19).
+These and other passages strengthened our faith and confidence in God's promise to help.

 The next thing I remember is being awakened by an abrupt pounding at the trailer door.
 Groggily, I rubbed my eyes.
 From the window I could see the brilliant, orange sunrise behind the city skyline.
 A fresh, white blanket of snow now covered the ground.
 Again the knocking came.